-Peri, a wealthy Turkish housewife, is on her way to a dinner party at a seaside mansion in Istanbul when a beggar snatches her handbag.
+Peri, a wealthy Turkish housewife and mother, is on her way to a dinner party at a seaside mansion in Istanbul when a beggar snatches her handbag.
 As she wrestles to get it back, a photograph falls to the ground - an old polaroid of three young women and their university professor.
-A relic from a past - and a love - Peri had tried desperately to forget.
+A relic from a past - and a love Peri had tried desperately to forget.

-The photograph takes Peri back to Oxford University, as an eighteen year old sent abroad for the first time.
+The photograph takes Peri back to Oxford University, as nineteen year old sent abroad for the first time.
 To her dazzling, rebellious Professor and his life-changing course on God.
-To her home with her two best friends, Shirin and Mona, and their arguments about Islam and femininity.
+To the house she shares with her two best friends, Shirin and Mona, and their arguments about identity, Islam and feminism.
 And finally, to the scandal that tore them all apart.